 Jessica is a web writer and webmaster.
 She writes about many topics and has a passion for learning new things.

-I am insanely curious.
-So much so that I just had to know who makes the best plastic storage containers.
+As an avid container collector, I had to know who makes the best plastic storage containers.
 I buy more of these than most people because I give out leftovers to the younger family members on family dinner night.
 To find out if I was really getting the best deal for my hard-earned money, I bought a few of each brand and tested them out.
 You'll find that Ziploc turned out to be the best value and the best product (but Gladware put up a good fight).

 I tested four brands of plastic storage ware containers to learn how three popular brands stood up to everyday wear and to see if a generic brand would do as well.
 The name brands tested were Rubbermaid, Gladware, and Ziploc.